Lori Loughlin: Personal life

 Loughlin is Catholic.
 She married investment banker Michael R. Burns in 1989, and they divorced in 1996.
-Two days before Thanksgiving 1997, Loughlin eloped with fashion designer Mossimo Giannulli, the creator of the Mossimo clothing line, whom she met in 1995.
+On November 19, 1997, Loughlin eloped with fashion designer Mossimo Giannulli, the creator of the Mossimo clothing line, whom she met in 1995.
 They have two daughters, Isabella Rose and Olivia Jade, and Loughlin is a stepmother to Gianni, Giannulli's son from a previous marriage.
-Olivia has a YouTube channel and an Instagram account, both with more than 1 million subscribers/followers as of 2024.
+Olivia has a YouTube channel and an Instagram, both with more than a million subscribers/followers as of 2024.

-In 2020, Loughlin and her husband Giannulli sold their Bel Air estate for $18.75 million to Tinder co-founder Justin Mateen.
-The home was built in 1929 and was previously lived in by Harry Cohn, Johnny Hyde and Charles Bronson.
-In October 2025, it was revealed that Loughlin and Giannulli had separated after almost 28 years of marriage, but had not yet filed for divorce.
+In 2020, Loughlin and her husband Giannulli sold their Bel Air, Los Angeles estate for $18.75 million to Tinder co-founder Justin Mateen.
+The home was built in 1929 and Harry Cohn, Johnny Hyde, and Charles Bronson previously lived there.
+In October 2025, it was revealed that Loughlin and Giannulli had separated after almost 28 years of marriage, but had not filed for divorce..
+Loughlin filed for divorce from Giannulli on September 4, 2026, with the news of the filing publicly announced four days later.

 2019 arrest

-Loughlin and her husband Giannulli were indicted by the FBI and U.S. Attorney for fraud and bribery offenses on March 12, 2019, in a nationwide college bribery scandal.
-The following day, Loughlin and her husband surrendered to federal authorities in Los Angeles.
-On May 22, 2020, Loughlin pleaded guilty to one count of conspiracy to commit wire and mail fraud, and her husband pleaded guilty to one count of conspiracy to commit wire and mail fraud and honest services wire and mail fraud.
+Loughlin and her husband Giannulli were indicted by the FBI and the U.S. Attorney for fraud and bribery offenses on March 12, 2019, in a nationwide college bribery scandal.
+The next day, Loughlin and Giannulli surrendered to federal authorities in Los Angeles.
+On May 22, 2020, Loughlin pleaded guilty to a count of conspiracy to commit wire and mail fraud, and her husband pleaded guilty to a count of conspiracy to commit wire and mail fraud in addition to honest services wire and mail fraud.

 Sentencing took place on August 21, 2020.
-Loughlin was sentenced to two months in prison while her husband was sentenced to five months.
-She served her two-month prison sentence at FCI Dublin in northern California from October 30, 2020 to December 28, 2020.
-At that time she was given a two-year supervised release, which expired in December 2022.
-In addition, she was fined $150,000 and ordered to complete 100 hours of community service upon her release.
-Giannulli was sentenced to five months in prison, fined $250,000 and ordered to complete 250 hours of community service.
+Loughlin was sentenced to two months in prison and Giannulli was sentenced to five months.
+She served her two-month prison sentence at FCI Dublin in Northern California from October 30, 2020 to December 28, 2020.
+At the time she was given a two-year supervised release, which expired in December 2022.
+She was also fined $150,000 and ordered to complete 100 hours of community service upon her release.
+Giannulli was fined $250,000 and ordered to complete 250 hours of community service.
 Giannulli reported to prison on November 19, 2020.
 On April 2, 2021, he was released to home confinement before completing his sentence on April 16, 2021.
-Loughlin's daughters were able to remain enrolled at USC.
+Loughlin's daughters were able to remain enrolled at the University of Southern California (USC) in Los Angeles.

-Additional fall-out occurred when Loughlin and Giannulli were named as defendants in a private class-action lawsuit brought by Stanford University graduates, who alleged their education and degrees had been devalued due to their school's association with the case.

-Loughlin poked fun at herself and the scandal in a cameo appearance in Curb Your Enthusiasm (Season 12, Episode 6, "The Gettysburg Address"), where having been sponsored to get into an exclusive golf club she then fakes having a disability, cheats at the game, and issues bribes to get popular tee times.
+Loughlin and Giannulli were named as defendants in a private class action lawsuit brought by Stanford University graduates, who alleged their education and degrees had been devalued due to their school's association with the case.
+The case was thrown out for lack of standing.
+Loughlin poked fun at herself bringing up the scandal in a cameo appearance in Curb Your Enthusiasm (Season 12, Episode 6, "The Gettysburg Address"), where having been sponsored to get into an exclusive golf club she then fakes having a disability, cheats during a game and uses bribes to get popular tee times.